-- (a) The Permittee shall take reasonable response steps to restore operation of the emissions unit (including any control device and associated capture system) to its normal or usual manner of operation as expeditiously as practicable in accordance with good air pollution control practices for minimizing excess emissions. - (b) The response shall include minimizing the period of any startup, shutdown or malfunction.
-The response may include, but is not limited to, the following: - (1) initial inspection and evaluation; - recording that operations returned or are returning to normal without operator (2) action (such as through response by a computerized distribution control system); or - (3) any necessary follow-up actions to return operation to normal or usual manner of operation. - (c) A determination of whether the Permittee has used acceptable procedures in response to an excursion or exceedance will be based on information available, which may include, but is not limited to, the following:

-- (1)monitoring results; - (2) review of operation and maintenance procedures and records; and/or - inspection of the control device, associated capture system, and the process.
-(3)

-- (d) Failure to take reasonable response steps shall be considered a deviation from the permit. - (e) The Permittee shall record the reasonable response steps taken.
+- recording that operations returned or are returning to normal without operator action (such as through response by a computerized distribution control system); or - (3) any necessary follow-up actions to return operation to normal or usual manner of operation. - (c) A determination of whether the Permittee has used acceptable procedures in response to an excursion or exceedance will be based on information available, which may include, but is not limited to, the following: - (1) monitoring results; - (2) review of operation and maintenance procedures and records; and/or - (3) inspection of the control device, associated capture system, and the process. - (d) Failure to take reasonable response steps shall be considered a deviation from the permit. - (e) The Permittee shall record the reasonable response steps taken.

-C.16 Actions Related to Noncompliance Demonstrated by a Stack Test [326 IAC 2-7-5][326 IAC 2-7-6]
+C.15 Actions Related to Noncompliance Demonstrated by a Stack Test [326 IAC 2-7-5][326 IAC 2-7-6]

-- When the results of a stack test performed in conformance with Section C Performance (a) Testing, of this permit exceed the level specified in any condition of this permit, the Permittee shall submit a description of its response actions to IDEM, OAQ no later than seventy-five (75) days after the date of the test. - (b) A retest to demonstrate compliance shall be performed no later than one hundred eighty (180) days after the date of the test.
+- (a) When the results of a stack test performed in conformance with Section C Performance Testing, of this permit exceed the level specified in any condition of this permit, the Permittee shall submit a description of its response actions to IDEM, OAQ no later than seventy-five (75) days after the date of the test. - (b) A retest to demonstrate compliance shall be performed no later than one hundred eighty (180) days after the date of the test.
 Should the Permittee demonstrate to IDEM, OAQ that retesting in one hundred eighty (180) days is not practicable, IDEM, OAQ may extend the retesting deadline. - (c) IDEM, OAQ reserves the authority to take any actions allowed under law in response to noncompliant stack tests.